Forktation/aarch64-bare-metal-qemu/README.md

-Print just one `H` char from asm and go into infinite loop, no C.
+Print just one `H` char from asm and go into infinite loop, no C:

+    make
+    ./run